sahib/timeq/README.md

 If some of those assumptions do not fit your use case and you still managed to make it work, I would be happy for some feedback or even pull requests to improve the general usability.

-## Usecase
+## Use cases

-My primary usecase was a embedded linux device that has different services that generate a stream of data that needs to be send to the cloud.
+My primary use case was a embedded Linux device that has different services that generate a stream of data that needs to be send to the cloud.
 For this the data was required to be in ascending order (sorted by time) and also needed to be buffered with tight memory boundaries.

-A previous attempt with ``sqlite3`` did work kinda well but was much slower than it had to be (also due to the heavy cost of ``cgo``).
+A previous attempt based on``sqlite3`` did work kinda well but was much slower than it had to be (partly also due to the heavy cost of ``cgo``).
 This motivated me to write this queue implementation.

+In general, `timeq` can be used to implement these and more:

+- A streaming platform like [NATS](https://nats.io) or message brokers similar to [Mosquitto](https://mosquitto.org)
+- A file-backend job queue with different priorities.
+- A telemetry pipeline for IoT devices to buffer offline data.
+- ...

 ## Usage